fbpx

 • 1 teaspoon water

-• 1 tablespoon sparkling sugar (coarse white decorating sugar)
+• 1 tablespoon white sparkling sugar (coarse decorating sugar), or turbinado sugar

 Instructions

-4. Drizzle honey over the fruit.
+5. Drizzle honey over the fruit.
 Evenly dot the filling with pats of butter.
-Mix yolk and water together.
-Brush edges of tart with egg wash.
-Sprinkle sparkling sugar over edges and surface.
+Whisk the egg yolk and water together to create an egg wash.
+Brush the edges of the tart with egg wash.
+Sprinkle sparkling sugar over edges of the pastry and the peach filling.

-BAKE PEACH GALETTE: Bake 30 to 35 minutes, or until crust is golden blonde and the filling is bubbly.
-Remove from oven.
-Set pan on a wire rack to cool.
-If fruit is a bit dehydrated, drizzle melted butter over the top to perk it up and make it shine.
+6. Bake 30 to 35 minutes, or until the crust is golden brown and the filling is bubbly.
+Remove the dessert from the oven.
+Set the pan on a wire rack to cool.
+If the fruit is a bit dehydrated, drizzle melted butter over the top to perk it up and make it shine.

 Notes

-HOW TO SERVE PEACH GALETTE: Serve warm or at room temperature.
+How to serve peach galette: Serve it warm or at room temperature.
 For a real treat, enjoy with vanilla ice cream or whipped cream.

 • Prep Time: 15 Minutes